blbadger/blbadger.github.io/logistic-map.md

 What do these shapes mean?
 It is worth remembering what this orbit diagram represents: a collection of single iterations of (1) with very slightly different $r$ values, the previous iteration population size being the input for the current iteration.
 This is why the chaotic regions appear to be filled with static: points that are the result of one iteration of the logistic equation are plotted, but the next point is mostly unpredictable and thus may land anywhwere within a given region.
 The shapes, ie regions of higher point density, are values that are more common to iterations of changing $r$ values.

 Are these same values more common if $r$ is fixed and hundreds of iterations are performed at various starting population size values?
-Let's take % r \approx 3.68%, where the orbit diagram exhibits higher point density at $y \approx 0.74$.
+Let's take % r \approx 3.68%, where the orbit diagram exhibits higher point density at population size $p \approx 0.74$.
 If we count the number of iterations near each population value using R as follows,

 ```R
 # data taken from 900 iterations of the logistic equation starting at 3, 6, and 9 (+ 0.0000000000000001) at r=4